ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 To print the time as text and colour with the proper LEDs or characters, the words and its position in a string of LEDs or text are defined. <br>
 The defines executes the function ColorLeds with its proper parameters.<br>
 Further in the program in the function void Dutch(void), void English(void) et cetera it becomes clear why these defines are so useful and handy.
+The definitions are placed in the TAB "ClockFaces.h"
 <pre> ...
 #define PRECIES ColorLeds("precies", 16, 22, LetterColor);
 #define MTIEN   ColorLeds("tien", 25, 28, LetterColor);